TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Challenge.md

 # Challenge

 - Implement shifting of text + 2 line support
-- Write User Space (MRAA) and Kernel Space drivers for Analog Temperature Sensor from Grove Kit
+- Write User Space (o ) and Kernel Space drivers for Analog Temperature Sensor from Grove Kit
 - Make use of Kernel Driver